webp-sh/webp_bench/README.md

 Now it's ready to bench, make sure you `cd` back inside `webp_bench` directory.

+> If you're not using Ubuntu 22.04 for testing, make sure to change line 19 of `bench.sh` as jemalloc's path may be different.
+>
+> For example, in fedora it's `/usr/lib64/libjemalloc.so.2`

 ## Test on single version

 For example you want to test on 0.8.0